3vilware/Tech-Challenge/README.md

 required to be the same, is just a little way to solve it and it is not exactly the same challenge).

-we wish you the best you can do it! :)
+We wish you the best you can do it! :)